wentasah/nix-ros-hydra/README.md

 - `top`: representing top-level packages (not part of any distro) such as `colcon`, `bloom`, etc.
 - `examples`: examples from the `examples` subdirectory.
+- `all`: all above package sets together.
+Useful for overall overview and easy comparison of different evaluations.

 [hydra jobsets]: https://hydra.iid.ciirc.cvut.cz/project/nix-ros-overlay
 [nix-ros-overlay]: https://github.com/lopsided98/nix-ros-overlay